50 Life Goals Examples For a Long, Happy, and Successful Life

 Or maybe you are feeling uninspired...

-Whatever the case may be, it can help to learn a new skill on a regular basis.
+Whatever the case, it can help to learn a new skill regularly.

-This skill can be something that advances your career (like learning a foreign language) or a specific goal that interests you personally.
+It can be something that advances your career (like learning a foreign language), or it can be a specific goal that interests you personally.

-This is one of the most valuable, smart goals you can set for yourself.
+This is one of the most valuable, smart goals you can set.

-Sometimes, our tendency to isolate ourselves or do all the things by ourselves can become an obstacle to achieving the best things in our life.
+Sometimes, our tendency to isolate ourselves or do everything ourselves can hinder achieving the best things in our lives.

-Your ability to network with people and develop a sense of authority and influence within your industry will greatly help you to progress toward your career goals.
+Your ability to network with people and develop a sense of authority and influence within your industry can greatly help you to progress toward your career goals.

 This is much more than good talking or social climbing – networking is about creating valuable connections.